 - Check for Course Prerequisites - Go to the prerequisites page, or email firstname.lastname@example.org.

-- Connect with Counseling and Advising - Attend an Advising Session.
+- Connect with Counseling and Advising - Attend a Begin Session.
 Check with Campus Central at (630) 942-3000 for days and times.
-Visit the Counseling and Advising Center located in the Student Services Center (SSC) room 3200, (630) 942-2259 or email@example.com.
+Visit the Counseling and Advising Center located in the Student Services Center (SSC) room 3200, (630) 942-2259 or contact a counselor.

 - Complete a 3+1 Transfer Application - The 3+1 Transfer Application should be turned in to the Admissions and Outreach office located in the Student Services Center (SSC) room 2207.